devdutchy/moderationbot/.github/CONTRIBUTING.md

 # Contributing
+If you wish to contribute to this bot, feel free to do so!

 Before you start, make sure to follow the contribution guidelines, nothing too hard to make my life easier!
 * Make sure to have ESLint installed, to enforce a consistent coding style.